bobbingwide/sb-chart-block/readme.txt

 == Upgrade Notice ==
 = 0.4.0 =
-Upgrade for an internationalized version
+Upgrade for an internationalized version compatible with the WordPress widget block editor.

 = 0.3.0 =
 Further updates for hosting on WordPress.org.
 Now uses chartjs v3.1.0.